 Please include the laboratory number, the radiocarbon date, and calibrated age ranges at 1 and 2 standard deviations.

-If you want to include two or more references within the same parentheses, use alphabetical order and separate with semicolon:
+If you want to include two or more references within the same parenthesis, use alphabetical order and separate with semicolon:

 If you want to include more references by the same author, separate with comma: